 OUR MISSION

-The CDMRN has been made possible through a large grant from Heritage Canada’s Digital Citizen Initiative.
+The CDMRN has been made possible through a grant from Heritage Canada’s Digital Citizen Initiative.

 The CANADIAN DIGITAL MEDIA RESEARCH NETWORK (CDMRN) is a pioneering initiative committed to fortifying and fostering resilience within Canada's unique information ecosystem.
 Our mission is to understand the dynamics of information production, dissemination, and consumption across digital media with the goal of empowering Canadians to navigate the complexities of the modern digital age.